AI-Native Development

 Spec-Driven Development: The Response

-In direct response to vibe coding's limitations, Spec-Driven Development has emerged as the definitive methodology for professional AI-assisted engineering.
+In direct response to vibe coding's limitations, Spec-Driven Development has emerged as the methodology for professional AI-assisted engineering.

 The principle is straightforward: rigorous, human-authored specifications serve as the primary source of truth and the direct catalyst for code generation.
 The AI acts not as an autonomous oracle, but as a literal-minded compiler for natural language.